 Moorhead, Minnesota, is located on the state's western border, right across the Red River of the North from Fargo, North Dakota.
 As an otherwise landlocked section of the Upper Midwest, it certainly doesn't conjure images of ships and the open sea.
 However, the ancestors of these landlocked residentswere very much seafaring people.
-After the Northern Pacific Railroad reached what became Clay County in 1871, the next several decades featured a wave of Nordic and German homesteaders into the borderland and summer camping grounds of both the Dakota to the West and the Ojibwe or Anishinaabe to the East.
+After the Northern Pacific Railroad reached Clay County in 1871, the next several decades featured a wave of prominently Nordic and German homesteaders into the borderland and summer camping grounds of both the Dakota to the West and the Ojibwe or Anishinaabe to the East.
 With those Nordic and German homesteaders came new stories and traditions, often drawing from the history, folklore, and legends of the Vikings.

 The raider kings and bands of the Norse people, the Vikings ruled the Northern European seas from the 8th through the 11th centuries CE.
 They traveled and traded far, touching down in Canada and exchanging goods from as far east as Iraq.
 At the foundation of their influence and reign was the long boat – a vessel adapted for both sailing the high seas and navigating shallow rivers, thanks to the hull's flexibility, the presence of both sails and oars, and a shallow draft.
 With these ships, the Vikings left their mark on a wide swath of the globe.